The company:A leading engineering, design, and consultancy company

 New digital possibilities

-Rambøll went in to thorough consideration on how to solve this problem, with help from Mannaz.
-There had to be a way to streamline and shorten the programme without compromising quality.
-Considering that Rambøll simultaneously had a strategic vision on improving the use of digital opportunities, the solution was obvious: The programme needed to be a 100% virtual.
+Rambøll went into thorough consideration on how to solve this problem with help from Mannaz.
+There had to be a way to streamline and shorten the programme without compromising on quality.
+Considering that Rambøll simultaneously had a strategic vision for improving the use of digital opportunities, the solution was obvious: The programme needed to be 100% virtual.

 Pure knowledge and no wasted time